 On Sow Feel– The Cobra is made for those who spend most of their time on the mountain and likes a board that can adapt it’s personality to varying conditions/moods.
 The feel between the feet is pretty much standard for most hybrid rocker boards.
 It’s stable on good snow but as conditions get harder the Cobra feels pretty loose and can at times give you the feeling like it wants to auto spin on you.
 It’s fun to center up on groomers and ride more like an all mountain freestyle board and when it gets deep it’s fun to set back and ride like a freeride/powder board.
 It’s not perfect in all conditions but it’s fun in almost all conditions you want to ride in.

 Speed: The rocker between the feet has a little more flat than most to make for a pretty stable hybrid rocker ride and it can bomb rather well.
-It’s base can keep it’s speed a long flat cat track without much issue if it’s waxed and the board is pretty damp when you pick up speed.
-You feel a little of the tip and tail bounce when you pick up speed on a longer steep groomer but the rubber in the board makes it feel a lot less worse than it would if it wasn’t in there.
+Its base can keep its speed on a long flat cat track without much issue if it’s waxed and the board is pretty damp when you pick up speed.
+You feel a little of the tip and tail bounce when you pick up speed on a long, steep groomer but the rubber in the board makes it feel a lot less bad than it would if it wasn’t in there.

-Uneven Terrain: The dampening system and middle flex makes the Cobra friendly in shitty end of the day bumpy groomers filled with displaced snow.
-It’s also easy to get through shitty bumpy 100% tracked out powder runs off piste in order to get to harder to reach areas that might not be tracked out.
+Uneven Terrain: The dampening system and middle flex make the Cobra friendly in the shitty end of the day bumpy groomers filled with displaced snow.
+It’s also easy to get through shitty bumpy 100% tracked out powder runs off-piste in order to get to harder to reach areas that might not be tracked out.
 It’s great for riding a crowded mountain all day too.
 It’s also not bad as a chunder buster and it’s good at getting you through powder with intersecting tracks.

 Edge Hold: For those that don’t ride in consistently icy conditions the edge hold is perfect.
 Never Summer is one of those companies that makes great edge hold for almost any condition a normal rider needs.
 It grips without being clingy in powder or snowment.
 Ice it can handle but it’s not a dedicated ice board.
 It’s more about hard to super soft.

-Flex: So when we first rode the Cobra it felt a a little stiff but many of Never Summer’s demo boards ride much more stiff than the production models.
+Flex: So when we first rode the Cobra it felt a little stiff but many of Never Summer’s demo boards ride much stiffer than the production models.
 When we got the production model we had a sigh of relief when the flex was softer.
 It’s still not mellow by any means but it’s a little more playful.
 It’s not bad if you want to slow down and butter.
-You can bend it a little past it’s hybrid rocker profile and then it snaps back making it really fun to play around on the mountain.
+You can bend it a little past its hybrid rocker profile and then it snaps back making it really fun to play around on the mountain.
 Most of our riders are strong or thick so if you are more on the lighter side then you might prefer the Snowtrooper.
 Just to reiterate what I said up above.
-Never Summer was going to make the board more stiff but they didn’t so the flex is pretty consistent over the years.
+Never Summer was going to make the board stiffer but they didn’t so the flex is pretty consistent over the years.

 Switch: It’s no twin but it’s also not as directional as you would think.
-With the stance centered you can quickly get use to the subtle differences it offers riding in the other direction.
-It’s not in the same league as the True Twin Proto but after a little bit you get use to it.
+With the stance centered you can quickly get used to the subtle differences, it offers riding in the other direction.
+It’s not in the same league as the True Twin Proto but after a little bit you get used to it.

 Jibbing: The NS Cobra is ok but it’s not for those challenging rails or narrow boxes with kinks.
 As the board softens up a bit it’s better but if you are into NS and want a jib board the better call would be Evo or even better the Funslinger.